 In determining whether investments in subsidiaries are impaired, the Company evaluates the market and economic environment in which each subsidiary operates and its economic performance to determine if indicators of impairment exist.
 Where such indicators exist, the subsidiary's recoverable amount is estimated in order to determine the extent of the impairment loss, if any.
-Based on assessments and calculations performed, management is of the view that no impairment charges are required for the financial year ended June 30, 2017 (2016: \$2,000,000 impairment charge was required).
-The carrying amount of investments in subsidiaries is disclosed in Note 13 to the financial statements.
+Based on the value in use calculations referred to in Note 3(v), management is of the view that a \$2,700,000 impairment charge is required for the financial year ended 30 June 2018 (2017: \$Nil).
+The carrying amount of investments in subsidiaries is disclosed in Note 12 to the financial statements.